 When Paul stood, he was blind.
-His companions (there’s contradictory reports as to whether they heard the voice or not) led him to Damascus where he remained blind for three days.
+His companions (there’s contradictory reports as to whether they also heard the voice) led him to Damascus where he was blinded for three days.

 In Damascus, another person had a vision, this time a man named Ananias.
 Ananias was directed by the vision to baptize Paul and heal him of his blindness.

-Umar’s influence upon Islam cannot be underestimated.
-He participated in several battles alongside Prophet Muhammad (peace be upon him) including the Battle of Badr, the Battle of Uhud, the Battle of Khandaq, and the Battle of Mecca.
+Umar’s influence upon Islam cannot be overstated.
+He participated in several battles alongside Prophet Muhammad including the Battle of Badr, the Battle of Uhud, the Battle of Khandaq, and the Battle of Mecca.

 Being upset about the terms of the treaty, Umar approached the Prophet and asked him: “Are you not the Messenger of Allah?”

 Umar then asked: “Are not our enemies polytheists?”

 Then Umar asked: “Then why do we disgrace our faith (with this treaty)?”

 The Prophet replied: “I am the Prophet of Allah and I will not violate His order.”

 After that, Umar felt better about the treaty.
 And later he would admitted the Prophet was right when he saw how the treaty actually helped the spread of Islam.

 There are also many stories of Umar as Caliph helping those who were suffering from poverty or injustice.